Chirag-2605/ReVibe/README.md

 ## Contact

-If you have any questions or suggestions regarding [Your Project Name], feel free to contact us at [your-email@example.com].
+If you have any questions or suggestions regarding ReVibe, feel free to contact us at agchirag2605@gmail.com.

-Thank you for choosing [Your Project Name]!
+Thank you for choosing ReVibe!
 Happy shopping! 🛍️